Join CAP as it changes thousands of children’s lives through the arts.

 $10,400,00

-CAP will recruit national leaders in arts education to lead its student programs.
-Two lead fellows and 15 teaching artist fellows will be selected to teach at least 10 year-long programs each.
-They will also collaborate with local artists and educators and build community partnerships.
+CAP will continue to recruit national leaders in arts education to lead its daytime and afterschool student programs.
+Teaching artist fellows will also collaborate with local artists and educators and build community partnerships.
 Funding for this fellowship model is the key to an effective and cost-efficient path to reach as many children as possible, while maintaining standards for high-quality arts education.

 Exhibitions & Performances